AmigaAbattoir/nova-actionscript3/README.md

 ## FlashBuilder migration

-The [Pure JavaScript XML (pjxml)](https://github.com/smeans/pjxml) is used to help migrate some of the FlashBuilder setting to Nova.

-May be switching to a modified version of [alabianca/xml-to-json](https://github.com/alabianca/xml-to-json) or [recalcitrantQ/xml-to-json](https://github.com/recalcitrantQ/xml-to-json/commits/master/) to handle the XML to JSON.
-The Pure JavaScript XML sometimes fails on mobile project that may have multiple build targets

-A lot of the settings from Flash Builder will be imported to the workspace's settings.
+A lot of the settings from Flash Builder can be imported to the Nova project's workspace settings.
+(Task may be added too)

 **@TODO**
  * Import Flash Builder project when opening the first time.